 The parents and education experts we talked to agree on one thing: It’s critical to involve teens in the financial conversation from early on.
 It’s easy to get caught up in the excitement and not look at the financial realities.
 “College is ridiculously expensive, especially for kids coming from Hawai‘i.
-It’s important to find out what the price tag is and what resources they have to minimize the cost,” says Kellee Hearther, a mother who last year completed a college-search process for the second time.
+It’s important to find out what the price tag is and what resources they have to minimize the cost,” says Kellee Hearther, a mother who completed a college-search process for the second time two years ago.
 “I’ve spent hours and hours on the internet myself looking for scholarships.”

 The biggest provider of student aid in the country is the office of Federal Student Aid, which handles loans, grants and work-study programs to the tune of $150 billion each year.
 Other sources include state aid, aid from colleges and aid from nonprofits and private organizations, like Rotary or Lions clubs.

-All students should start with the Free Application for Federal Student Aid (FAFSA), which takes about half an hour to fill out online once you gather tax returns and other pertinent documents.
+All students should start with the Free Application for Federal Student Aid, which takes about half an hour to fill out online once you gather tax returns and other pertinent documents.
 The application will also be shared with the financial-aid offices of the colleges listed on the application, so the colleges can figure out what aid they want to offer.
 Colleges look at the cost of attending the school, subtract the expected family contribution, and that indicates the financial need.
-Applications are available each year in early January at fafsa.gov.
+Applications are available each year on Oct.
+1 for the following year at fafsa.gov.
 Important note: FAFSA applications need to be filled out each year a student is in college.

 Anywhere from three days to three weeks after filing, the office of Federal Student Aid sends you a Student Aid Report.
 Look this over closely to make sure everything is correct.
 From there, a college can send you an aid offer, either on paper or electronically.

 Don’t discount the possibility of independent scholarships.
-Mid-Pacific Institute graduate Lamar Carter, for example, armed with his FAFSA application, landed one of only 10 scholarships offered annually by the John A. Burns School of Medicine (JABSOM) that not only pays for his entire undergraduate tuition at UH Mānoa, but also guarantees admission to the School of Medicine when he graduates.
+Mid-Pacific Institute graduate Lamar Carter, for example, armed with his FAFSA application, landed one of only 10 scholarships offered annually by the John A. Burns School of Medicine that not only paid for his entire undergraduate tuition at UH Mānoa, but also guaranteed admission to the School of Medicine.
 Many students would have been happy to call it a day at that point, but Carter had also used his FAFSA results to pursue a wide range of independent scholarships.
 “There were organizations giving out anywhere from a few hundred dollars to $2,000,” he says.
 “I wouldn’t get any of the scholarships I didn’t apply to, and there’s no harm in applying, so it just made sense.”

 However, it’s important to note that scholarship money is available even if you’re not at the top of your class.
 “Growing up, you think, oh, scholarships are for the top, smart people and you don’t think you’re worthy of them, but there are so many scholarships, you just have to look,” says Hearther’s daughter, Jamie, who attended Radford High School.